Some links may be affiliate links. We may get paid if you buy something or take an action after clicking one of these.

 I’ve said it once and I’ll say it over and over, again.
 To be successful, I strongly recommend designating a school space in your home.
 It can be a space as simple as the dining room table but if you have considered creating a homeschool space, I recommend this table and these chairs*. *Remember, my kids are five-years-old and three-years-old so pay attention to the size of the chairs when purchasing.
 These are great for younger children.

-In our house, we don’t turn on electronics, such as televisions or iPads, until after school work is finished (with the exception of the device and videos my kids use for school).
-This limits distractions, as well as — if I’m being honest — gives me an opportunity to use one of these devices as an incentive for good behavior.
+In our house, we don’t turn on electronics until after school is finished because it gives me the opportunity to use said device as an incentive for good behavior.
 They key here is, yet again, routine.
 If you plan to keep the tv off, then keep it off consistently.
 I tell my son quite often that if he is diligent with his work, he can earn an hour of educational television time.
-Since we are consistent with this routine and we hardly watch tv in our house, this special treat works quite well to motivate him.
+This special treat works quite well to motivate him becauase we are consistent with this routine.

 A common situation is having kids of a few children of varying ages and education levels.
-For example; if you have a ten-year-old who requires a six-hour work day and a five-year-old who requires a two-hour school day, the younger sibling could become a distraction.
 I always like to have a few worksheets or coloring pages for my younger learner to complete while my older is finishing up his work.
 This curriculum is what I am using with my three-year-old to keep her busy while my 1st Grader completes his work.

 Another way to keep the house quieter and more peaceful is to softly play music in the background.
 Our favorites are worship music, acoustic coffeehouse music, and Vivaldi.